 Sleep Mask

-I can’t sleep unless it’s pitch black, and a lot of hotels have lights on their ceiling sprinklers, light that seeps beneath the door, and night lights outside around the resort.
-I can only enjoy good nights’ sleep while wearing my silk sleep mask which blocks all light as well as forces my eyes to stay closed.
+I can’t sleep unless it’s pitch black, and a lot of hotels have lights on their ceiling sprinklers, some light that seeps beneath the door, and night lights outside around the resort.
+I can only enjoy good nights’ sleep while wearing my sleep mask which blocks all light as well as coaxes my eyes to stay closed.
+They’re also great for blocking out light if you want to take a nap on a plane.

 KETO SNACKS